 While the Parker Jotter Original lacks a luxury finish and can sometimes feel a little lightweight, it makes up for it with Parker's lifetime warranty.
 Any nib issues or pen issues, they will sort it right away.
 Not that there are ever many issues.
 Parker have a long history of manufacturing fountain pen nibs and although they only come as standard in a fine or medium width, they both write well enough.
 They don't compete with the Lamy nibs or the Platinum nibs but they hold their own against other fountain pens in the same price range.
 I would always advise the medium with parker as they are a lot smoother.
 And the pen comes in a Parker gift box aswell.
 Fantastic for a £10 pen and if you're struggling to choose your first fountain pen, these are a great starter fountain pen.

-Ok so this one might also ruffle a few feathers in the fountain pen community, but we have added the Sheaffer VFM fountain pen to the list because they are easy to get hold of being a popular brand, and come in at around £20 or so.
+We have added the Sheaffer VFM fountain pen to the list because they are easy to get hold of being a popular brand, and come in at around £20 or so.
 While it is more expensive than the Parker Jotter Fountain pen, it does have a full metal barrel and is offered in a few nice colours, and available as Fine or medium and comes in a nice gift box.

 The pen has a lovely balance to it with a nice weight thanks to its metal barrel.
 Get the ink flowing and the nib writes smooth and consistent, great as a starter pen.
 From our experience, the fine can sometimes give a little bit more ink so as to feel a bit more like a medium.
 It shouldn't cause any problems though.
 This pen takes standard international ink cartridges rather than Sheaffer ink cartridges.
 Maybe this is to keep the price low for beginners.
 So aswell as the pen being stocked in many stores, the inks are too and you should find a good selection of ink colours from many international brands that are compatible.